JensTimmerman/im/README.md

   dates
 - figure out how long a certain item can last given current stock and average usage

-- easily deploy somewhere (docker? on synology?)
+- easily deploy somewhere

 ## low
 - add recepies
 - shopping list created based on recepy ingredients
 - auto proposal of recepy based on next expiry dates
 - offer to buy things that have been on shopping list for a while online (in bulk/aggregated)
+- 3d view of where things are in space
+- vr to help locate things